-This article will appear on The Deal Pipeline in January 2019.
+This article was posted on The Deal Pipeline on January 4, 2019 (a subscription is needed).
 It is printed here with permission.

 While far from a new trend, deal valuations are producing high expectations for sellers across industries, which is driving a transformation in the dealmaking process.

 With tax reform leading to greater profitability for companies and an ever-increasing level of dry powder on the sidelines waiting to be deployed, this transformation can only be expected to accelerate further in the coming years.

 “It has long been a big question whether the expectations of sellers and buyers could align,” Pepper Hamilton LLP partner Joseph F. Kadlec told The Deal in a recent interview.
 “In the past few years, we’ve seen buyers try to bridge the gap through things such as reps and warranties insurance.
 This is relatively new (over the last five years), but is picking up a lot of steam, and in a competitive process, you’re seeing it in almost every deal at this point.”
 Usage of this insurance has grown aggressively and the terms of such policies are evolving to provide more of a walk-away transaction and broader coverage.
 The product has also started to be used in certain other business deals that had been no-indemnity transactions historically.

 Kadlec explained that the speed of deals in competitive processes has also intensified.
 Where typical processes may have included exclusivity periods between 60 days and 120 days, competitive auctions are now seeing exclusivity periods dwindled down to 30 days or often less (or even no) exclusivity, giving buyers a more stringent timeline in which to build their best offer.